Australia's largest telco was the first to jump on the LTE train, launching its first services in October 2011.

 Initially only available to customers who purchased 4G dongles on 24 month contracts, the network immediately impressed pundits across the country for its speed.

-The Telstra LTE network uses the 1800MHz spectrum.
+At launch, the Telstra LTE network used the 1800MHz spectrum.
 Previously, this network was used to transmit 2G services, but with the rise of 3G-enabled devices, demand for 2G dropped enough that Telstra was able to repurpose the network for 4G.

-That said, earlier this year Telstra announced it would expand its LTE network using the 900MHz frequency for greater regional coverage.
+That said, early last year Telstra announced it would expand its LTE network using the 900MHz frequency for greater regional coverage.

 Telstra claims its LTE network delivers download speeds between 2Mbps and 40Mbps, while upload speeds between 1Mbps and 10Mbps.
 In the real world, those lofty numbers will elude you, although we've regularly experienced speeds upwards of 20Mbps.

-In Perth, where Telstra has access to a bit more spectrum, Telstra plans on rolling out 20MHz services that promise even faster speeds later in 2013.
+In Perth, where Telstra has access to a bit more spectrum, Telstra rolled out 20MHz services that promised even faster speeds for late 2013.

-Speaking of coverage, Telstra makes a big deal out of the fact its LTE network already hits 40 per cent of the population.
-Having covered 66 per cent mark by mid-2013, it has also announced plans to expand that to about 85 per cent by Christmas.
+Speaking of coverage, Telstra makes a big deal out of the fact its LTE network already hit its target of about 85 per cent by Christmas 2013.

 That said, Telstra isn't looking to retire NextG just yet, the the HSPA+ network still delivering high speed services to 99 per cent of the population.